AyushmaanAggarwal/LabDataAnalysis/README.md

 from LabDataAnalysis.ErrorCalculations import *
 ```

-To contribute, develop a function and test the function with [doctests](https://docs.python.org/3/library/doctest.html) or run `python -m pytest`, then open a PR or request for contributor access.
+To contribute, develop a function and test the function with [doctests](https://docs.python.org/3/library/doctest.html) or run `python -m pytest`, then open a PR or request.